jfecher/ante-website/content/docs/language.md

 ## Effect Control-Flow

-Algebraic Effects have a control-flow that is likely novel to many programmers.
+Effects have a control-flow that is likely novel to many programmers.
 It is similar to an exception that may be resumed.
 We can create a handler to better show this unique control-flow: